-Alternatively, the SSL options can be encoded as part of a type string as part of the query element.
-The available SSL options are the same as those listed above, but written without written without the preceding hyphens.
+Alternatively, the SSL options can be encoded as part of a

+URI-like connection string as part of the query element.
+The available SSL options are the same as those listed above, but written without the preceding hyphens.
 For example, ssl-ca is the equivalent of

-Paths specified in a URI type string must be percent encoded, for example: firstname.lastname@example.org?ssl-ca%3D%2Froot%2Fclientcert%2Fca-cert.pem%26ssl-cert%3D%2Fro\ ot%2Fclientcert%2Fclient-cert.pem%26ssl-key%3D%2Froot%2Fclientcert%2Fclient-key .pem
+Paths specified in a URI-like string must be percent encoded, for example: firstname.lastname@example.org?ssl-ca%3D%2Froot%2Fclientcert%2Fca-cert.pem%26ssl-cert%3D%2Fro\ ot%2Fclientcert%2Fclient-cert.pem%26ssl-key%3D%2Froot%2Fclientcert%2Fclient-key .pem

-See Connecting Using a URI or Key-Value Pairs for more information.
+See Connecting to the Server Using URI-Like Strings or Key-Value Pairs for more information.